-Gracie Jiu-Jitsu, which is also known as Brazilian Jiu-Jitsu, is a variation of Judo that was created by Helio Gracie in the early 1930s.
+Gracie Jiu-Jitsu, which is also known as Brazilian Jiu-Jitsu, is a variation of Judo that was created by Helio Gracie in the early 1930s adapted from Mitsuyo Maeda, a black belt in Kodokan Judo, or what was known at the time as Kano Ryi Jiujitsu.
+Maeda was a student of many styles of Japanese jiujitsu but preferred groundwork more than standup fighting.
 Helio Gracie himself was born in the Brazilian city of Belem on October 1, 1913.
-When Helio was just a year old, his older brother, Carlos Gracie, became a Judo student under Mitsuyo Maeda, who was a devoted student of Judo’s creator, Jigoro Kano.
+When Helio was just a year old, his older brother, Carlos Gracie, became a Judo student under Maeda.
+This is the birth of Brazilian Jiu Jitsu.
 Carlos was known to get into fights at school, so his father thought that this could be a good way to release his aggression in a more constructive manner.

 Helio, meanwhile, was a fairly frail child, who was known to have fainting spells come on from just running up a flight of stairs.
 By the time he was 14 years old, he had moved to Rio de Janeiro to live with his brothers, Carlos and Jorge.
 Even though he wanted to learn Judo himself, his doctors had told him that he should only watch his brothers.
-By now, Carlos was teaching Judo, which was still called Jiu-Jitsu in Brazil until the 1950s, to others in the city from the original Gracie Academy.
+By now, Carlos was teaching Kano Judo with an emphasis on groundwork called “newaza”, which was still called Jiu-Jitsu in Brazil until the 1950s, to others in the city from the original Gracie Academy.